ChaoticTrials/Website/docs/mods/skyblock-builder/user/user.md

+---
+description: All executable commands by normal users
+---

 # End user/commands
 ## Create an own island
 If users are allowed to create islands with their own command, you can use `/skyblock create <name> <players>`.